apache/plc4x/plc4net/docs/hardware-verification.md

 ## Evidence

-Captured on the PLC side, in TIA Portal, after the persistent write and the independent read-back — so this is confirmation from somewhere other than the tool under test.
-Resizing is the only processing applied to any image here; none has been cropped, annotated or otherwise altered.
+The bench these runs were made on, and what the PLC showed while they ran.

 ![S7-1214C test rig](images/s7-1214c-test-rig.jpg)

-*The isolated bench: CPU 1214C DC/DC/DC with its 24 VDC supply, nothing attached to the outputs.*
+*S7-1214C DC/DC/DC with its 24 VDC supply.
+Nothing is wired to the outputs — the Q-write test drives real transistor outputs.*

 ![DB100 online values](images/s7-db100-online-values.png)

-*DB100 in TIA Portal — offsets, declared types, start values and monitored values.
-The offsets here are what the driver addresses as `%DB100.DBX0.0`, `%DB100.DBB1`, `%DB100.DBW2` and so on.*
+*DB100 in TIA Portal: offsets, declared types, start values, monitored values.
+The offsets here are the ones the driver addresses as `%DB100.DBX0.0`, `%DB100.DBB1`, `%DB100.DBW2`.*

 ![I/Q/M watch table](images/s7-iqm-watch-table.png)

-*The absolute addresses after the persistent write.
-These are the same values the driver read back over new connections — PLC-side confirmation that the writes landed where the addressing said they would.*
+*The absolute addresses after the persistent write, monitored on the PLC — the same values the driver read back over new connections.*

 ## Troubleshooting